 Apart from claims pursuing the mere fulfilment of contractual duties, such as a claim for due payment according to the final terms of a bond, most securities claims are based on wrongful capital markets disclosure or other abusive behaviour that results in securities holders suffering a loss.
-Except for the liability of credit rating agencies under the Credit Rating Agency Regulation (CRAR)12 (see 'Wrongful ratings', below), there is no specific written law that regulates securities claims.
+Except for the liability of credit rating agencies under the Credit Rating Agency Regulation (CRAR)14 (see 'Wrongful ratings', below), there is no specific written law that regulates securities claims.
 Accordingly, a significant amount of case law has evolved.

-The following claims are the most common ones:
+The following claims are the most common.

-Incorrect or omitted publication of inside information
+Incorrect or omitted publication of insider information

 Shareholders v.
 Volkswagen AG and Porsche Automobil Holding SE